Overwatch 2 Reworked (Defunct) + 2 sources

 Teleporter moved to Ultimate.

-Symmetra now teleports all allies within a radius to a spot of her choosing, while also granting them a small heal over time and a 30% damage amplification.
-10 second duration, teleportation happens two seconds after the ultimate is activated.
+Symmetra now teleports all allies within a radius to a spot of her choosing, while also granting them a small heal over time and a 25% damage amplification.
+8 second duration.
+The ultimate activates after a four second delay, and allies must press Interact and stay within the ultimate's radius to teleport.

 Ultimate cost increased by 67%